Wi-Fi Standards and Testing – An Introduction

 We will first explore the testing process associated with the Wi-Fi chipset followed by Functional Wi-Fi Testing for a product, where we’ll examine how products perform in real-world scenarios, ensuring they meet the demands of diverse use cases.

-2. Wi-Fi certification is a process through which wireless devices undergo testing to ensure compliance with industry standards set by the Wi-Fi Alliance.
-This certification validates that a device meets specific criteria for interoperability, security, and performance, ensuring seamless connectivity and compatibility with other Wi-Fi devices.
+2. Wi-Fi certification is a process through which wireless devices undergo RF compliance testing to ensure compliance with industry standards set by the Wi-Fi Alliance.
+This RF compliance testing validates that a device meets specific criteria for interoperability, security, and performance, ensuring seamless connectivity and compatibility with other Wi-Fi devices.

-This is mostly done by the Wi-Fi chip module manufacturers and BSP providers for compliance testing and certification.
-There are predefined test suites such as BBF.398 and test tools such as Quick Track test tool from Wi-Fi org are used by testers to conduct in-house testing before providing the BSP and chip to certification testing.
-BBF.398 is a test standard specifically established for measuring wireless performances in terms of 6 aspects, which are RF capability, throughput performance, spatial consistency, airtime fairness, connection capability, and stability/robustness https://www.broadband-forum.org/testing-and-certification-programs/bbf-398-carrier-grade-wifi.
-This can be understood better with few test cases listed below.
+This is mostly done by the Wi-Fi chip module manufacturers and BSP providers.
+Wireless protocol pre-compliance testing tools such as BBF.398 test suites and the Quick Track tool from Wi-Fi Alliance are used to conduct in-house testing before formal certification.
+BBF.398 is a test standard specifically established for measuring wireless performance in terms of 6 aspects: RF capability, throughput performance, spatial consistency, airtime fairness, connection capability, and stability/robustness.
+RF compliance testing against BBF.398 ensures that the Wi-Fi chipset meets carrier-grade requirements https://www.broadband-forum.org/testing-and-certification-programs/bbf-398-carrier-grade-wifi.
+This Wi-Fi 802.11 standards overview and testing process can be understood better with the test cases listed below.

 Test Objective Test Steps Expected Result